+Production 1 Statement of intent

-Production 1 Deadline: For the first meeting with the tutor Statement of intent Approximate volume: 3 pages
+Deadline: For the first meeting Approximate volume: 3 pages

+with the tutor

 This production develops the questions, the project of the trainee that justifies the mobility.
 What are the aspects of practice for which a training need is expressed?
 What are the objectives of the project?
 This production presents the hoped-for benefits or effects of training, for the trainee and/or for his working team and/or for his institution.
 What aspects of the personal and collective professional practice would be improved as a result?
 What would be the visible repercussions for the beneficiaries?
 Etc.